knapeczadam/dae-applied-math-and-physics-2/README.md

 ### ⚖️ License
 This repository is licensed under the **MIT License** — feel free to explore, reference, or reuse what you find valuable.

----

-*Crafted with logic, curiosity, and a few too many vector diagrams ➡️
-— Ádám*